Half Day Canyoning & Abseil down the Allt Aireimh

 This is a fantastic introduction or medium level canyoning experience located on the western edge of the River Findhorn set amid Birch forest with a healthy blanket of Blaeberry ground cover.
 Blaeberry are wild scottish blueberries.
 While small in stature they pack a terrific taste sensation, not to mention considerable health benefits.
 Mid to late summer are the best times for these purple gems.

 Where the water goes, so must you, as one of our skilled guides reassuringly lowers you down the waterfall suspended by your harness and a static line.
+If you want you can abseil down the waterfall.
 Take time to enjoy the view of the canyon as it yawns to the right slicing through now mature Caledonian Pines.
 Breathtaking scenery and the space below invites either a traverse to the main flow of the waterfall or negotiating a blind overhang before your feet hit terra firma.
 Abseil check!

 Once everyone is down safe and sound you head down stream into a maze of tangled fallen trees interspersed with ledge drops and down climbs, each with a tannin dark pool beneath.
 The brave can squirm through a restricted tunnel along the stream bed and under an ancient log trapped in the gorge before entering the stepped section of the canyon trip.